Responsible company Practices

 RESPECT program for sustainable sourcing

 Launched in 2005, our RESPECT program is expanding Danone’s dual commitment to business success and social progress throughout our entire supply chain—except for milk producers covered by the sustainable agriculture program FaRMS.

-At Danone, we believe that what we do and how we do it are equally important—which is why we’ve put responsible, sustainable sourcing practices into place throughout our supply chain and made them an integral part of our strategy.
-We’re also a member of the AIM-Progress forum, which contributes to continuous improvement in sustainable purchasing across our industry, and are an active member of the Consumer Goods Forum.
+At Danone, we believe that what we do and how we do it are equally important—which is why we have put responsible, sustainable sourcing practices into place throughout our supply chain and made them an integral part of our strategy.
+We are also a member of the AIM-Progress forum, which contributes to continuous improvement in sustainable purchasing across our industry, and we are an active member of the Consumer Goods Forum (CGF).

-Under Danone’s Sustainability Principles, we’ve structured the RESPECT program around social, environmental and ethical fundamentals that are built into our General Terms of Procurement and thus are included in all contracts.
+Under Danone’s Sustainability Principles, we have structured the RESPECT program around social, environmental and ethical fundamentals that are built into our General Terms of Procurement and thus are included in all contracts.

 Our objective is to close all non-conformities and improve the suppliers’ sustainability and ethical performance.
 Nevertheless, in some cases we see no alternative but to terminate the relationship with suppliers that refuse to collaborate.